kumahq/kuma-website/app/_src/policies/introduction.md

    ```

 There is however, one exception to this when using `MeshService` with **outbound** policies (policies with `spec.to[].targetRef`).
-In this case, if you define a policy in the same namespace as the `MeshService` it is defined in a policy will be considered to be a **producer** policy.
+In this case, if you define a policy in the same namespace as the `MeshService` it is defined in, that policy will be considered a **producer** policy.
 This means that all clients of this service (even in different zones) will be impacted by this policy.

 An example of a producer policy is: